Imagine…

 How to test your seeds

-If you’re uncertain whether your old garden seeds will germinate, you can do a germination test.
+If you’re uncertain whether your old garden seeds will germinate, you can do a quick germination test.

 Related freebies: FREE gardening printables.